 We’re proud to be part of the vibrant Sylvania, Ohio community and active contributors to the Toledo / Northwest Ohio region — often providing in-kind services, volunteer / financial support and leadership skills.

-The recently completed Jadel Leadership Center for the Erie Shores Council of the Boy Scouts of America is another great example of our involvement.
-The new building at the entrance of Camp Miakonda (which was established in 1917 and is one of the nation’s oldest Boy Scout Camps) houses offices, training/meeting space, a museum, the Scout Shop and serves as a welcoming place to all on the wooded grounds that are essentially an outdoor program area for more than 6,000 area Boy Scouts.
+The Jadel Leadership Center for the Erie Shores Council of the Boy Scouts of America is another great example of our involvement.
+The facility at the entrance of Camp Miakonda (which was established in 1917 and is one of the nation’s oldest Boy Scout Camps) houses offices, training/meeting space, a museum, the Scout Shop and serves as a welcoming place to all on the wooded grounds that are essentially an outdoor program area for more than 6,000 area Boy Scouts.
 JDRM Engineering provided all electrical and mechanical engineering services as an in-kind donation.